apester/neurodynex3/doc/exercises/hodgkin-huxley.rst

 Exercise: Brian implementation of a HH neuron
 ---------------------------------------------

 In this exercise you will learn to work with the Brian2 model equations.
 To do so, get the source code of the function  :func:`.HH.simulate_HH_neuron` (follow the link to the documentation and then click on the [source] link).
 Copy the function code and paste it into your Jupyter Notebook.
-Change the function name from simulate_HH_neuron to a name of your choice.
-Have a look at the source code and find the conductance parameters gK and gNa.
+Change the function name from ``simulate_HH_neuron`` to a name of your choice.
+Have a look at the source code and find the conductance parameters ``gK`` and ``gNa``.

 Question
 ~~~~~~~~